 Want to Join the Team?

-At the bottom of the page are some important notes regarding joining after school begins.
+Note: At the bottom of the page is some important information regarding joining after school begins.

 So Your Kid Wants to Join a Crew Team

 Five Reasons Your Young Athlete Should Try Rowing

 Rowing is an awesome sport that is gaining participants across the world on any available lake, river, reservoir or bay.
 Like any hard-endurance athletes, we rowers have a reputation for being a little crazy with our love of early mornings and embracing the pain of racing.